Last modified May 4, 2021

 update organization set-credentialscommand

-All tenant clusters created for that organization will then use the credentials provided to the organization and will reside in the account/subscription associated with them.
+All workload clusters created for that organization will then use the credentials provided to the organization and will reside in the account/subscription associated with them.

 When inspecting details of such a cluster, or using the

-gsctl show cluster command, we display cloud provider details in the case the tenant cluster does not reside in the default account.
+gsctl show cluster command, we display cloud provider details in the case the workload cluster does not reside in the default account.